open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 ### Introduction

 OpenMMLab abstracts the model training and testing process as `Runner`.
-Inserting hooks can implement the corresponding functionality needed at different training and testing nodes (such as "before and after each training iter", "before and after each validation iter", etc.) in `Runner`.
+Inserting hooks can implement the corresponding functionality needed at different training and testing stages (such as "before and after each training iter", "before and after each validation iter", etc.) in `Runner`.
 For more introduction on hook mechanisms, please refer to [here](https://www.calltutors.com/blog/what-is-hook).

 Hooks used in `Runner` are divided into two categories:

 - Default hooks:

-They implement essential functions during training and are defined in the configuration file with `default_hooks` and passed to `Runner`. `Runner` registers them through the [`register_default_hooks`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py#L1780) method.
+They implement essential functions during training and are defined in the configuration file by `default_hooks` and passed to `Runner`. `Runner` registers them through the [`register_default_hooks`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/runner/runner.py#L1780) method.

-Hooks have corresponding priorities; the higher the priority, the earlier the executor calls them.
+Hooks have corresponding priorities; the higher the priority, the earlier the runner calls them.
 If the priorities are the same, the calling order is consistent with the hook registration order.

 Users are not recommended to modify the default hook priorities.
 Please refer to [MMEngine hooks documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/hook.md) to understand the hook priority definitions.